Galaxy922/GCFAggMVC/README.md

 ## 3.Datasets

 The Synthetic3d, Prokaryotic, and MNIST-USPS datasets are placed in "data" folder.
-The others dataset could be downloaded from [cloud](https://pan.baidu.com/s/1XNWW8UqTcPMkw9NpiKqvOQ).
+The others dataset could be downloaded from [cloud](https://pan.baidu.com/s/1XNWW8UqTcPMkw9NpiKqvOQ). key: data

 ## 4.Usage